apache/avro/README.md

 Special notes relevant to using this plugin via the Gradle Kotlin DSL:

 * Apply the plugin declaratively using the `plugins {}` block.
 Otherwise, various features may not work as intended.
 See [Configuring Plugins in the Gradle Kotlin DSL](https://github.com/gradle/kotlin-dsl/blob/master/doc/getting-started/Configuring-Plugins.md) for more details.
-* Most configuration in the `avro {}` block can be used identically to the Groovy DSL.
-Boolean settings are an exception, as they require an "is" prefix.
-For example, instead of `createSetters = false`, one would use `isCreateSetters = false`.
-See [Getters and Setters](https://kotlinlang.org/docs/reference/java-interop.html#getters-and-setters) for more details.
+* Configuration in the `avro {}` block must be applied differently than in the Groovy DSL.
+See the example below for details.

 ### Example Kotlin DSL Setup: